HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ## Overview
 [Overview]: #overview

 The feature activation implementation on Hathor is heavily inspired by BIP 9 [2] and BIP 8 [1].
 BIP 9 was actually used to activate Taproot [3], Bitcoin's latest update, and BIP 8 is an improvement on top of it.
 There are some differences though, adapting the concepts to our network.
-Some simplifications are made, and also some generalizations, learning from what worked for Bitcoin and what could be tailored for our use case.
+I've made some simplifications and generalizations, learning from what worked for Bitcoin and tailoring it to our use case.

-One notable difference is that on Bitcoin, BIP 8/9 is only used for activating soft forks, that is, backwards compatible changes (at least until the release of this document), while on Hathor feature activation is planned to support hard forks too, that are necessary to implement some updates such as Nano Contracts.
+One notable difference is that on Bitcoin, BIP 8/9 is only used for activating soft forks, that is, backwards-compatible changes (at least until the release of this document).
+In contrast, Hathor's feature activation is planned to support hard forks as well, which are necessary to implement updates such as Nano Contracts.

 ### Terms and Concepts
 [Terms and Concepts]: #terms-and-concepts